defold/defold.github.io/manuals/install.md

 ---
+brief: This manual explains how to download and install the Defold editor for your operating system.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Installing Defold"]
 title: Installing Defold
-brief: This manual explains how to download and install the Defold editor for your operating system.
+toc: '["Installing Defold"]'
 ---

 # Installing Defold